Micronesians: Nauruan people

-Palauans
+Palauan people

 The Palauans or Belauans (Palauan: Belau, ngukokl a Belau) — are the indigenous people of Palau.
 They numbered around 26,600 as of 2013.
 Palauans are not noted for being great long-distance voyagers and navigators when compared to other Micronesian peoples.
 The taro is the center of their farming practices, although breadfruit has a symbolic importance.

-Pohnpeians
+Pohnpeian people

 The Pohnpeians or Ponapeans are the indigenous people of Pohnpei.
 They number around 28,000.
 They speak the Pohnpeian language.

 Pohnpeian historic society was highly structured into five tribes, various clans and sub-clans; each tribe headed by two principal chiefs.
 The tribes were organized on a feudal basis.
 In theory, "all land belonged to the chiefs, who received regular tribute and whose rule was absolute."
 Punishments administered by chiefs included death and banishment.
 Tribal wars included looting, destruction of houses and canoes and killing of prisoners.

-Sonsorolese
+Sonsorolese people

-The Sonsorolese are a small Micronesian people of the Chuukese group, that inhabit the islands of Pulo Anna, Merir and Sonsorol in the island nation of Palau.
+The Sonsorolese are Micronesian people, that inhabit the islands of Pulo Anna, Merir and Sonsorol in the island nation of Palau.
 A small proportion live in both the Northern Mariana Islands and the Federated States of Micronesia.
-The Sonsorolese are linguistically related to the Tobians and make up the westernmost representatives of the Chuukese language group.
+The Sonsorolese are linguistically related to the Tobians.
 Most Sonsorolese live in the village of Echang near Koror, where they moved for economic reasons.

 The Sonsorolese are both linguistically and culturally most closely related to Carolinians.
 Ethnographic information about them was left by Jose Somera, a member of the Don Francisco Padilla expedition who discovered the islands in 1710.
 According to him, their clothing consisted of an apron, cloak and conical hat, and was similar to that described by Paul Klein in 1696 among the Carolinians.

 Tobian people

 The Tobians share a cultural heritage that shows close ties with peoples of the central Caroline Islands, more than 1000 km to the northeast and on the other side of Palau.

+Tobian is a Micronesian language spoken in the Hatohobei (Tobi) and Koror states in Palau by about 150 people.
+In particular it is spoken on the island of Tobi (Torovei) in Hatohobei State, and also on Koro Island in Koror State.
+Tobian is also known as Hatohobei or Tobi.
+It is closely related to Sonsorolese.